 ***Stephanie is currently accepting new clients for her Wait list.
 POSTPARTUM THERAPY GROUP JANUARY 2024.
 OFFERING Private Supervision.
 Reach out today***

 “I believe the collaborative relationship between clinician and individual is a key factor in personal growth and success.
 I provide a safe and accepting environment in order to help others heal and adjust from trauma and stress."

 A graduate from Becker College and Cambridge College, Stephanie poses a Bachelors in Criminal Justice, a Masters of Education in Counseling Psychology and a CAGS (certificate of graduate studies) in Mental health counseling.
 With over ten years’ experience in the behavioral health and mental health field, Stephanie has experience working in residential placement, public school system, head start, in home therapy/ in home behavioral and outpatient therapy.

 Stephanie’s practice embodies a person centered and individualized approach that encourages individuals to achieve self-empowerment and healing.

 Stephanie's clinical focus of her practice has shifted to perinatal mental health.
 Stephanie is trained with Postpartum Support International and certified in Perinatal Mental Health.
 Stephanie is able to support women through reproductive health issues and fertility challenges.
-Grieving fertility can be one of the most vulnerable and lonely times a woman and couple go through, and working with a clinician that understands the medical process personally can be relieving and helpful.
+Grieving fertility can be one of the most vulnerable and lonely times an individual or couple go through, and working with a clinician that understands the medical process personally can be relieving and helpful.

 Stephanie focuses on overall perinatal mental health, starting with the conceiving journey, adjusting family growing plans, pregnancy, and parenthood.
 Stephanie is recognizes as a professional member of Resolve New England.

-Stephanie holds advanced training's in Growing great kids (healthy family attachment), ARC (attachment regulation and competency), TF CBT and Pure "O" OCD subtype.
+Stephanie holds advanced training's in Growing great kids , ARC (attachment regulation and competency), TF CBT and Pure "O" OCD subtype.

 Parenting skills training